 This often happens after 130 weeks, and occurs because the insurance company has disputed your capacity for work.

 You do not have to accept their decision, and we encourage you to get legal advice if you require payments to be reinstated.

 If WorkCover refuses to pay for something you or your doctor have requested, or tell you they are not going to pay for any more of a particular type of treatment, you can fight this decision.

-If the WorkCover insurer makes a decision that you disagree with, you can challenge it by referring the decision/dispute to the Accident Compensation Conciliation Service (ACCS) for a conciliation conference.
+If the WorkCover insurer makes a decision that you disagree with, you can challenge it by referring the decision/dispute to the Workplace Injury Commission (WIC) for a conciliation conference.
 Disputes must be referred to Conciliation within 60 days of receiving the WorkCover insurer’s decision notice.

-The ACCS is an independent body established to help resolve disputes between employers, WorkCover insurers and workers.
-In order to refer a dispute for Conciliation, a Request for Conciliation form needs to be filled out and sent to the ACCS together with a copy of the notice you are disputing.
+The WIC is an independent body established to help resolve disputes between employers, WorkCover insurers and workers.
+In order to refer a dispute for Conciliation, a Request for Conciliation form needs to be filled out and sent to the WIC together with a copy of the notice you are disputing.
 Your lawyer can assist with this.

-Once a referral is made to the ACCS a conciliation conference is convened which you will be required to attend along with the WorkCover insurer.
+Once a referral is made to the WIC a conciliation conference is convened which you will be required to attend along with the WorkCover insurer.

 If you disagree with a decision that the WorkCover insurer has made, feel free to contact one of our lawyers for advice on (03) 9321 9988.